rangle/ngCourse2/handout/forms/models.md

 Using this approach the usual Angular 1, 2-way data binding approach is avoided.

-If 2-way data binding is still neeeded, the property syntax can be combined with the event syntax.
+If 2-way data binding is still needed, the property syntax can be combined with the event syntax.

 _app/my-form.component.html_
 ```html